-The guidelines and standards for CEE Evidence Syntheses (including the planning and review stages) have been adapted from methodologies developed and established over more than two decades in the health sciences (Higgins & Green 2009), informed by developments in other sectors such as social sciences and education (Gough et al. 2012) and tested through practice in developing the CEE Library of Evidence Syntheses.
+The guidelines and standards for CEE Evidence Syntheses (including the planning and review stages) have been adapted from methodologies first developed and established over more than two decades in the health sciences (Higgins & Green 2011).
+They have been further informed by developments in other sectors such as social sciences and education (Gough et al. 2012) and tested through practice in developing the CEE Library of Evidence Syntheses and the CEE Journal Environmental Evidence.
 Through undertaking and peer reviewing CEE Evidence Syntheses, researching and adapting existing methodologies, and through analysis of procedures and outcomes, CEE contributors have developed specific guidelines for application to environmental management and the types of data and study designs that are prevalent in environmental research.
 Whilst past CEE Systematic Reviews and Systematic Maps may provide some guidance, our advice is not to assume that past practices are sufficient for future CEE Standards.
 This document refers to examples of best practice and CEE is constantly trying to improve standards of evidence review and synthesis.

 Although the basic ethos of evidence synthesis is generic, environmental methodologies are often different in nature and application from those in other fields and this is reflected in these guidelines.
 At first glance, many of the approaches may seem routine and common sense, but the rigour and objectivity applied at key stages, and the underlying philosophy of transparency and independence, sets them apart from the majority of traditional reviews published in the field of applied ecology (Roberts et al. 2006, O’Leary et al. 2016).
 Evidence syntheses are being commissioned by a wide range of organisations in the environmental sector and the need for common guidelines and standards, and collaborative development of the methodology, is critical to the formation of an openly accessible and credible evidence base that functions as a public good.
 We argue that, once more widely established, CEE methodology will significantly improve the identification and provision of evidence to inform practice and policy in environmental management.
 For this methodology to have an impact on effectiveness of our actions, more environmental scientists and other stakeholders need to get involved in the conduct of CEE Evidence Syntheses.
 For those intending to conduct evidence reviews syntheses, these guidelines are provided in the spirit of collaboration and we encourage you to contribute your work to the CEE, use and improve these guidelines, and help establish an evidence-based framework for our discipline.